jeremiah-shaulov/office_spirit_mysql/generated-doc/class.ResultsetsPromise/README.md

 #### 🔧 `constructor`(executor: (resolve: (value: T | PromiseLike\<T>) => `void`, reject: (reason?: `any`) => `void`) => `void`)

 > Creates a new Promise.
+>
+> 🎚️ Parameter **executor**:
+>
+> A callback used to initialize the promise.
+This callback is passed two arguments:
+> a resolve callback used to resolve the promise with a value or the result of another promise,
+> and a reject callback used to reject the promise with a provided reason or error.